jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        def test_creating_dictionaries_with_numbers_as_keys(self):
            self.assertEqual({1: 'boom'}, {'one': 'boom'})

-the terminal updates to show an `AssertionError <./AssertionError.rst>`_ since the two values are different
+the terminal updates to show an :doc:`AssertionError` since the two values are different

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^